Rome Ramirez: Sublime With Rome

-Songwriting and Producing
+Songwriting and producing

-Rome co-wrote the song "Lay Me Down" with The Dirty Heads and has collaborated with the band on several albums including Sounds of Change, Dirty Heads, Dessert EP and Swim Team.
+Rome Ramirez has contributed extensively to songwriting and production across a range of artists and genres, blending influences from reggae rock, alternative, hip-hop, and pop.
+He co-wrote the song "Lay Me Down" with The Dirty Heads, which became a breakout hit and reached No. 1 on the Billboard Alternative Songs chart.
+He continued collaborating with the band on several of their albums, including Sounds of Change, Dirty Heads, Dessert EP, and Swim Team.